A quick guide to digital transformation in the healthcare industry

 AI and machine learning

-AI is taking over the world by storm.
+AI is taking the world by storm.
 But does it live up to its hype in the healthcare industry?

 Short answer, yes.
 Major companies like IBM, Microsoft and numerous startups are developing tools to assist medical processes.